BleekerLab/genotype_by_sequencing/README.md

 # Installation and usage (HPC cluster)

 ## Installation
-You will need a local copy of the GitHub `genotype_from_rnaseq` repository on your machine.
-On a HPC system, you will have to clone it using the Shell command-line: `git clone git@github.com:BleekerLab/genotype_from_rnaseq.git`.
+You will need a local copy of the GitHub `genotype_by_sequencing` repository on your machine.
+On a HPC system, you will have to clone it using the Shell command-line: `git clone git@github.com:BleekerLab/genotype_by_sequencing.git`.
-- click on ["Clone or download"](https://github.com/BleekerLab/genotype_from_rnaseq/archive/master.zip) and select `download`.
+- click on ["Clone or download"](https://github.com/BleekerLab/genotype_by_sequencing/archive/master.zip) and select `download`.
-- Then navigate inside the `genotype_from_rnaseq` folder using Shell commands.
+- Then navigate inside the `genotype_by_sequencing` folder using Shell commands.

 ## SLURM sbatch usage
 See the detailed protocol [here](./hpc/README.md).